vosmike/SplashUpdater/README.md

 #### Scripts and Extensions Attributes
 Upload the scripts and EA's to your JAMF Pro instance.
-You can find the files on top of this page.
+You can find the files at the top of this page.

 #### Smart Groups
 Create the following smart groups